Julio’s Mexican Food El Paso Expansion Plans Include Northeast Location

 According to the real estate Facebook page, which cites "on-site signage" as its source, the northeast Julio’s will be on Sean Haggerty near US 54.

-Another future Julio's location is also planned for Eastlake Blvd and Emerald Park.
+Another future Julio's location is also planned for Horizon City, at Eastlake and Emerald Park.